cchummer/cchummer/README.md

-Old school C Windows programmer, 26.
+Old school C Windows programmer, 27.
-Stepped back for a few years, now in college for CIS.
+Recent CIS grad.
 Getting familiar with new tools + languages.
 I love systems and their security, and markets and their participants.

 https://www.linkedin.com/in/ammar23/